xcat2/confluent-docs/docs/getting_started/confluentquickstart_el8.md

 ## Specifying some global behavior

 In confluent, most all configuration is node oriented and can be derived from a group.
-A default group called 'everything` is automatically added to every node.
+A default group called `everything` is automatically added to every node.
 It provides a method to indicate global settings.

 Attributes may all be specified on the command line, and an example set could be: